Vietnam and Cuba sign trade agreement, pledge to deepen ties

-HANOI, Vietnam (AP) — The leaders of Vietnam and Cuba are pledging to deepen relations between two of the world’s few remaining communist countries.
+HANOI, Vietnam (AP) — The leaders of Vietnam and Cuba on Friday pledged to deepen relations between two of the world’s few remaining communist countries.

-President Nguyen Phu Trong and his Cuban counterpart Miguel Diaz-Canel witnessed the signing of trade and finance agreements on Friday.
+President Nguyen Phu Trong and his Cuban counterpart Miguel Diaz-Canel witnessed the signing of trade and finance agreements after an hourlong talk behind closed doors in Hanoi.

-Trong said at a news conference the two leaders discussed ways to deepen their countries’ economic and trade ties as well as other fields.
-Diaz-Canel said his visit will help to strengthen cooperation between the two allies.
+Speaking at a joint news conference, Trong, who is also the general secretary of the ruling Communist Party, said “Vietnam and Cuba will continue close and comprehensive cooperation … and deepen exemplary fraternal relations.”

-Diaz-Canel is on a three-day visit to Vietnam as part of his first international tour since taking office in April.
-He has already visited Russia, North Korea and China and will visit Laos after Vietnam.
+Trong said he and the Cuban president discussed measures to deepen ties in defense, security and diplomacy and enhance cooperation in agriculture, biotechnology, the pharmaceutical sector, medicine, education, science and people-to-people exchanges.

 Most Read Business Stories